Football clubs

 1930? - 1938

-Rye Old Boys was established by popular school master, Sidney Allnutt.
-Allnutt formed a team to give young school leavers a chance to carry on playing into adulthood.
-The team entered the Hastings League ahead of the 1930-31 season, winning promotion to Division One in 1932 and then fielding a second team in Division Two.
-The first team would go onto finish in third, then second place twice before making the step up to the East Sussex League ahead of the 1935-36 season.
+Rye Old Boys were established by well‑known schoolmaster Sidney Allnutt, who created the team to give school leavers the opportunity to continue playing football into adulthood.
+The team entered the Hastings League ahead of the 1930–31 season, winning promotion to Division One in 1932 and soon after fielding a second team in Division Two.

 SC Pass + Move